{Discrete} Termite Control in Termite LTP Template, [node:field_main_branch:entity:field_state:value]

 WDI Inspections in Termite LTP Template

-- On-the-spot treatment capability if issues are discovered
+- On-the-spot treatment capabilities if infestation is discovered

-The Sentricon Termite Treatment System works by installing bait stations around your property that termites prefer 10 times more than wood.
-Once termites discover the bait, they share it with the entire colony—including the queen—resulting in complete colony elimination.
-After a thorough termite inspection, our professional exterminator team can implement this scientifically-proven system to address your termite concerns.
+The Sentricon System works by strategically placing bait stations around your property that contain a specially formulated bait termites prefer over wood.
+When termites find the bait, they share it with the entire colony, effectively eliminating all termites—including the queen.
+After a thorough termite inspection, our certified specialists install this scientifically-proven system with minimal disruption to your home and landscaping.

 - Eliminates the entire termite colony, not just individual termites